Longdendale: Salt trade

 A packhorse route called a saltway was maintained from the Middle Ages onwards for the purpose of allowing the export of salt from the Cheshire wiches of Nantwich, Northwich and Middlewich across the Pennines.
 The passing trade brought prosperity to settlements along the route.
 The importance of the salt trade along such saltways is shown by surviving placenames; for example Salter's Brook is where the saltway forked, with one route leading to Wakefield and another to Barnsley.

-The stone Lady Shaw Bridge still exists at this point, as do the ruins of an old inn.
+The stone Lady Shaw Bridge is extant at this point, as do the ruins of an old inn.
 The bridge is just wide enough for a packhorse, though it is suspected that the bridge may have originally been wider and was deliberately narrowed when the Saltersbrook turnpike was built, to prevent vehicles bypassing the toll barrier.

 Turnpike road

 The turnpike road from Manchester to Saltersbrook connected to further turnpikes for Yorkshire destinations and was built in the mid-18th century, based on the older saltway route.